MichaelG-B/Capstone_Project/README.md

 Due to the small amount of data going into this model we kept our neural network relatively simple using three layers, 10 nodes and a combination of relu and sigmoid actvation functions.
 After refining and optimizing the model, the accuracy results reached **66.51%** with a loss of **64.1%**.
 These scores are mediocre in predicting the survivability of the pilot in a combat aircraft crash during the Vietnam War.
 Considering the question, it is not as important to have an extremely high accuracy score here, but it would have shown success in the neural network model if the score was over 75%.

-**Conclusions**
+**Neural Network Conclusions**

 The biggest challenge was using features with enough values for a neural net model, this requirement alone eliminated various pertinent features such as: Mission Type, Target Objective, Where (the plane was) Hit, Altitude, Airspeed, etc. that would have been excellent characteristics to train the neural network on.
 The neural network was not as successful as it could have been due to the small size of the data set that it had to work with.
 In order for this neural network to be successfully trained on predicting pilot survivability in aircraft crash, more data would need to be provided.
 Additional relevant features would need to be added as well as more values to existing features.
 For a detailed description of the Neural Net Model please see the ReadMe in the Machine Learning/NeuralNet_Test folder.

-### Future Analysis Possibilities
+### Future Analysis Recommendations

-Taking a look at some future analysis efforts we would possibly consider to increase our machine learning model's accuracy, would be to conduct more research on some of the features in the dataset that were simply missing too many data points.
+More time would have given us the opportunity to conduct more research on certain features in the dataset that were simply missing too many values to be utilized in the machine learning model.
+One example of these feautes is 'Where Hit' which is where the plane was hit by the defense type.
+This particular feature would have been an excellent variable to train the machine learning model on.
+Other features that were missing numerous values would have been researched to find the missing data, such as flight pattern, altitude, airspeed or maneuver.
+More insight into these features would provide more information for the crash data and thereby more context into the possibility of survival for the pilot.

-Some of the features we think would be valuable to research include non-categorical variables such as plane dimensions (size) instead of plane type, location on the plane where hit by enemy fire, and flight patterns such as maneuver, pass, or angle.
-More insigth into these features would provide more context for the crash and thereby more context into the possibility of survival for the pilot.
+Further research would have been conducted to find more numerical variables such as plane dimensions (size) to use in the machine learning model instead of plane type.

 ### Contributors